geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 Just saying they're equivalent, therefore we should only do it one way, Yeah.
 I mean, you can't assume that you have a perfect search algorithm.
-Yeah, but we .
+Yeah, but we.
 Chneyu: I think it's more.
 So we had been doing this for a while.

 ##### **Chenyu** [[00:43:50](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=2630)]
 If you can show that it's not off by too much and it indeed reduced the search space, I think that's more preferred.
-Yeah, I mean...
+Yeah, I mean..
 It's not like we're on the line of, like, we have a frontier of search thing that we want to maintain.
-As long as the memo looks fine, the batch size one transformer looks fine, like...
+As long as the memo looks fine, the batch size one transformer looks fine, like..

 ##### **Geohot** [[00:44:20](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=2660)]
 Yeah, yeah, yeah.
 That's what I mean by a test suite, right?
-Like, we should just make sure that we're doing fine on...
+Like, we should just make sure that we're doing fine on..
 On all of those.
 But yeah, no, I would think that what you actually most of the time want to do is you want to like you have a global dim, you first want to local it and then you want to upcast again on top of that.
 Because the best way to memory coalesce is across the locals.